IATA-Cargo/ONE-Record/working_draft/API/docs/concepts.md

 Both ontologies are maintained on [GitHub](https://github.com/IATA-Cargo/ONE-Record).
 Furthermore, an online documentation based on the ontology can be found in the Tools section on the [ONE Record Developer Portal](https://onerecord.iata.org/).

-## Internet of Logistics Node (IoL Node)
+## ONE Record Node

-Each Internet of Logistics participant is technically represented as an Internet of Logistics Node (IoL Node) (also called ONE Record node).
+Each participant is technically represented as an ONE Record node.
-Such an IoL node can have capabilities of a [ONE Record server](#one-record-server) and/or a [ONE Record client](#one-record-client).
+Such node can have capabilities of a [ONE Record server](#one-record-server) and/or a [ONE Record client](#one-record-client).

-Typically, an IoL node represents a single organization.
+Typically, a ONE Record node represents a single organization.
-However, there might exist scenarios where an IoL node is shared between (sub-)organizations.
+However, there might exist scenarios where an ONE Record node is shared between (sub-)organizations.

-A single organization can also operate multiple IoL nodes, such as IoT devices that implement ONE Record clients to transmit data to ONE Record servers using the ONE Record standard.
+A single organization can also operate multiple ONE Record nodes, such as IoT devices that implement ONE Record clients to transmit data to ONE Record servers using the ONE Record standard.

 ## ONE Record Server